dahamv/dahamv.github.io/hibernate.md

 ```

 #### One-to-Many and Many-to-One
 One Student can have many Laptops. there are two approaches.
-1- Create another table student_laptop and have the mappings there.
+1. Create another table **student_laptop** and have the mappings there.
-2- Create a column in the Laptop table having sId.
+2. Create a column **laptopOwner** in the Laptop table having sId s.
 Since **one Laptop is owned by one Student** and **one Student has many Laptops.**

 ##### Approach 1
 ```java
 @Entity